Prince, Britt vs Wisconsin

 She averaged 23.4 points per game as a freshman and 24.1 points per game as a sophomore.

-A talented all-around athlete, the 5-11 Prince finished fifth at the state cross country championships as a freshman, before winning state titles as a member of Elkhorn North's 4x400 relay team on the track as a freshman, sophomore and senior.
+A talented all-around athlete, Prince finished fifth at the state cross country championships as a freshman, before winning state titles as a member of Elkhorn North's 4x400 relay team on the track as a freshman, sophomore and senior.
 She ran a personal-best time of 56.55 in the 400 in 2024.
-Prince also won state gold in the 800-meter run as a sophomore, after taking silver in the event as a freshman.
+Prince won state gold in the 800-meter run as a sophomore, after taking silver in the event as a freshman.
 As a senior at the state championships in 2024, she ran a personal-best time of 2:16.62 in the 800 to finish fifth.
 She added relay golds in the 4x800 relay as a sophomore and senior after taking silver as a freshman.

 Personal